Harlequinade: Pantaloon

 In commedia dell'arte, Pantaloon (Pantalone in Italian) was a devious, greedy merchant of Venice.
 He is taken in readily by the various tricks and schemes of Harlequin.
 Pantaloon's costume usually included red tight-fitting vest and breeches, slippers, a skullcap, an oversized hooked nose, and a grubby grey goatee.
 Pantaloon was familiar enough to London audiences for Shakespeare to refer to him at the turn of the 17th century as the exemplar of an elderly man, "the lean and slippered Pantaloon".

 In the English harlequinade, Pantaloon emerged as the greedy, elderly father of Columbine who tries to keep the lovers separated but was no match for Harlequin's cleverness.
 His servant Clown's antics, however, slowed him in his pursuit of the lovers.
 Later, Pantaloon became Clown's assistant.

 Pierrot

 Pierrot (Pedroline) was a comic servant character, often Pantaloon's servant.
 His face was whitened with flour.
 During the 17th century, the character was increasingly portrayed as stupid and awkward, a country bumpkin with oversized clothes.
-During the 19th century, the Pierrot character became less comic, and more sentimental and romantic, as his hopeless adoration for Columbine was emphasized.
+During the 19th century, the Pierrot character became less comic, and more sentimental and romantic, as his hopeless adoration for Columbine was emphasised.
 Also in the 19th century, Pierrot troupes arose, with all the performers in whiteface and baggy white costumes.